I can see my former, kid-self fling my school shoe in frustration off my feet and it colliding with the glass doors.

 My dad said she was like her mum- a free spirit.
 And it always bothered me, as I knew he was right.

-My mum was the first person to break my heart, and if I’m being honest, I don’t think it ever really mended.
+My mum was the first person to break my heart and if I’m being honest, I don’t think it was ever the same.
 But because of that, so many beautiful things manifested in its place.

 Like empathy- I felt my heart grow.
 Suddenly it was easy, or should I say- I felt I needed to put people inside of it.